flowsnow/next-js-kloudvibe-front-end/content/pages/index.md

       Our experience and expertise in emerging technologies make the big ocean of IT feel like a breeze.
     actions: []
+    subtitle: >-
+      KloudVibe emerged as a company that seeks out to connect our well-trained students with IT companies across the United States.
+Our commitment is to work with each one of our students, to help them to get a high paid job, or advance their careers.We are a team of IT professionals who believe in continuous learning and growing.
+At KloudVibe, we believe that anyone can learn technology, if you have the right mentor.
+We walked the same paths as our students, thus, we are qualified to guide them through this rewarding journey.
   - section_id: recent-posts
     type: section_posts
     background: gray